|

 Twenty-five years later, when Britain famously committed itself to "the establishment in Palestine of a national home for the Jewish people," its motives were not only strategic and pragmatic, but religious.
 Prime Minister David Lloyd George and Foreign Secretary Arthur Balfour spoke feelingly of Jewish history.
 "I could tell you all the kings of Israel," Lloyd George said, recalling his school days, "but I doubt whether I could have named half a dozen of the kings of England."

-When the League of Nations set the terms of the Mandate for Palestine in 1922, it unanimously recognized "the historical connection of the Jewish people with Palestine" and the justice of "reconstituting their national home in that country."
+The immemorial Jewish bond with the land is even enshrined in international law.
+When the League of Nations set the terms of the Mandate for Palestine in 1922, it unanimously recognized "the historical CONNECTION

 (Jeff Jacoby is a columnist for The Boston Globe).